 Learn how to plan and make a DIY herringbone accent wall.
-My five step process can help you transform a boring wall into a beautiful accent wall.
+Our five-step process can help you transform a boring wall into an eye-catching accent wall.

 How to Plan a DIY Accent Wall

 If you are wanting to make your own herringbone accent wall at home, you will need to start with your list of items needed to start your project.
-I made a list below that I used to make the accent wall in my kitchen.
+We made a list below that I used to make the accent wall in our kitchen.
 I hope this helps you!

 Board and Batten Accent Wall

 Supply List (Tools):

 Supply List (Materials):

 - x16 1/4″ x 1 3/8″ x 12′ trim boards

 - Sanding block medium

 - Tack cloth